ZiyadBouazara/Airbnb-Clone/README.md

 ### Available Scripts

-In the project directory, you can run:
+In the project frontend directory (from root: cd frontend/glo2005-web-app) , you can run:
 ```bash
 npm run dev
 ```